Thousands of Years of History

 — William Wordsworth

-1833-1837: Improving Infrastructure
+1833-1837: Improving Area Infrastructure

 Celebrity travellers also included Hans Christian Anderson, George Elliot, Jules Verne, John and Effe Ruskin, John Millais, and Robert Louis Stevenson.
 Other writers, artists, and even royalty also came and the Trossachs became a very fashionable destination (and more affordable than a ‘Grand Tour’ of Europe.